-Enter the total number of hours worked by all employees and any subcontractors on this Scheme project during the biannual reporting period.
+What was the total number hours worked on this project during the reporting period (including subcontractor hours)?

 Enter whole hours only with no decimal places.
 Where an exact figure is not available, the OFSC asks that you provide an informed approximate.
 Only include whole numbers, rounding up or down to the nearest hour when required.